infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - In a groundbreaking intervention study, Groark, Muhamedrahimov, Palmov, Nikiforova, and McCall (2005) demonstrated that promoting caregiver sensitivity leads to better socioemotional and cognitive development of the children involved and a better atmosphere in the groups consisting of children of differing ages.
 - Caregiver-child ratio might also be important.
 Groark and colleagues (2005) managed to decrease the number of children per caregiver, which promoted children’s development significantly.
 - Children with the most favorable caregiver-child ratio (maximally three children per caregiver) did not significantly lag behind their peers reared in families.
 This means that in residential care with small groups intellectual development of the pupils may not lag behind substantially.
+- According to a paper on the consequences of early institutionalisation,
+    * Children: caregiver ratios tend to be high, roughly 6–8  to 1, and sometimes higher, even in wards of young infants.
+    *  Further, there are many and changing caregivers, some of whom may work long shifts (24 hours) and then are off for three days.
+This caregiver scheduling, turnover, vacations that may be as high as 50–60 days per year, plus ward transitions mean that children can experience 60–100 different caregivers by the time they are 19 months old (St. Petersburg-USA Orphanage Research Team, 2008).
+    * Finally, and perhaps most importantly, caregiver-child interactions tend to be limited, perfunctory, and business-like with a minimum of warm, sensitive, responsive interactions.

 ## Poor environments:
 - In less-developed countries the discrepancies between the IQ of residential and family-reared children was indeed largest.